 You can’t have a manual anymore – all versions get DSG twin-clutch automatics, though it’s six gears in the e-hybrid and seven everywhere else.
 And thanks to the auto-only policy, the gear selector is now a dash-mounted switch, not a chunky lever.
 This frees up stowage space, and makes the interior look cleaner.

 Prices start at £43,258 (the headline figure is £399 a month), but if you want a hybrid with Style-grade trinkets, you’re at £60,000 before you know it.

 What's the verdict?

-The Multivan is really a new catch-all replacement for the old Sharan and current Touran MPVs as well as a true minibus.
+The Volkswagen Multivan is really a new catch-all replacement for the old Sharan and current Touran MPVs as well as a true minibus.
 And there’s no doubt that moving it onto a proper car platform has greatly improved comfort and available technologies.
-The hybrid system works passably well for most driving situations, ride, refinement and road manners better the van, and the cabin is slightly more upmarket.
-It’s pretty much as versatile as the Caravelle, but despite the outward growth, is slightly more pinched inside.
-VW is gradually conquering its current infotainment woes, but if you have CarPlay or Android Auto, use it.
+The hybrid system works passably well for most driving situations, ride, refinement and road manners better the van, and the cabin is slightly more upmarket, despite the usual infotainment woes.

 But as good as the Multivan is at doing what it set out to do, the elephant in the room comes in the shape of the ID Buzz.
 Because while VW is confidently forging a path back to the MPV with the former, it's the latter that will make vans cool and buyers flock.